educredentials/obv3-examples/README.md

 In the examples we will use the first always, except for the rare cases when we must convey that there are multiple resources in a single example.

-# Update wiki_export json
+# Update examples json

-The wiki_export file can be updated after json files were added or remove with
+The examples.md file can be updated after json files were added or remove with

 ```bash
 make